-The Projected Tolerance Zone Symbol is used in GD&T to indicate the tolerance zone of a feature is to be assessed beyond the surface extents of the feature.
+The Projected Tolerance Zone Symbol is used in Geometric Dimensioning and Tolerancing to indicate the tolerance zone of a feature is to be assessed beyond the surface extents of the feature.
 In most cases this symbol is used to verify that a fastener will still clear a mating part during assembly regardless of how thick the assembling part is and the orientation in which the fastener is assembled.

 See the image below for an example of how a feature (Hole on Part 2) may remain within tolerance of position but have an interference on the mating part (Part 1) when assembled with fasteners.